 Summary first published in September 2012, authored by Lieve Vanschoubroek and Michaela Sieh.

-The founder of the Simonton method concluded from the performed pilot study and from his experience with cancer patients that this method can significantly prolong survival time2,3.
+The founder of the Simonton Method concluded his pilot study and his experience with cancer patients that this method can significantly prolong survival time [Simonton 1980; Simonton 1981].
 Self-healing capacities are seen as a very important factor in the recovery process.
 The method intends to empower patients by improving these self-healing capacities.
 Enhancement of quality of life is one of the primary goals of this method.

 The mechanisms of action are to be seen in the rather non-specific effects of mind-body modalities.
 Changing inner belief systems may lead to a change in emotional reactions to stressful life events.
 This process helps the patient to reduce chronic stress factors.
 Quality of life and the general state of health could thus be improved.
 Relaxation, guided imagery and mindfulness-based meditation techniques may also induce stress reduction and improvement of quality of life.

-Dr. Simonton conducted one uncontrolled trial (see below) in order to assess the modality he inaugurated.
-This is the only clinical trial concerning the Simonton method.
-Preliminary results were published in two papers.
-The study itself and the two publications are of low methodological quality2,3.
-Overall, no conclusions can be drawn on effectiveness and efficacy of the Simonton method because of the lack of rigorous clinical trials.
-Further research on the assessment of the Simonton method in the now implemented version is needed.
+From 1974 to 1978 Dr Simonton conducted one uncontrolled trial (see below) of 245 cancer patients in order to assess the modality he inaugurated.
+This is the only clinical trial concerning the Simonton Method.
+Preliminary results were published in one paper and a conference abstract [Simonton 1980; Simonton 1981].
+The study itself and the two publications are of low methodological quality.
+There are still no rigorous controlled clinical trials available.
+Further research on the assessment of the Simonton Method in the now implemented version is also needed.

 Dr. Simonton pointed to the possible risks of counselling practices that do not take into account the patient’s existing coping mechanisms.
 He did not elaborate on what the detrimental effects of the counselling program had been on some of the patients enrolled in the trial.

-Simonton OC, Matthews-Simonton S, Creighton JL.
+Simonton OC, Matthews-Simonton S, Creighton JL (1992a).
 Getting Well Again - A Step-by-Step, Self-Help-Guide to Overcoming Cancer for Patients and Their Families.
-Bantam Doubleday Dell Publishing; 1992.
+New York: Bantam Doubleday Dell Publishing.

-Simonton OC, Hampton B, Henson R. The Healing Journey.
-Authors Choice Press; 1992.
+Simonton OC, Hampton B, Henson R (1992b).
+The Healing Journey.
+Lincoln, NE: Authors Choice Press.